rodd-oss/rodengine/docs/new_requirments/db/test_plans/db_test_plan_pp_2.md

 ## Context

 This task follows task_pp_1 (parallel iteration API using rayon) and focuses on optimizing cache locality by aligning chunk sizes to cache lines (typically 64 bytes on modern CPUs).
-Part of a relational in-memory database for online games using Vec<u8> storage with tight packing and zero-copy access.
+Part of a Rust relational in-memory database for online games using Vec<u8> storage with tight packing and zero-copy access.
+Implements TRD's cache efficiency and procedural parallelism requirements.

 ## Test Names and Descriptions